MenMachine69/af.framework/README.md

 This project is a universal framework for various types of applications.

-This framework uses following third party Frameworks/Librarys which are not available for free:
+The framework uses following third party Frameworks/Librarys which are not available for free:

 - DevExpress (https://devexpress.com) for UI and many other functionality
 - AlterNET Code Editor (https://www.alternetsoft.com) for the excellent code editing components